alireza00bin/Laptop_Price/README.md

 # Laptop price Prediction On Dataset Prepared By Web Crawling on [TOROB](https://torob.com/) Online Shop

 The main aim of this project was web crawling and extracting data from one of the most famous Iranian online shops.
+After that, different machine learning models were applied for price prediction on prepared datasets.

 # DATASET